-- (a) The project area shall consist of a CVP or WNP that: - (i) Organizes a BLOCK and street (including ALLEYS) network in compliance with the BLOCK FACE and perimeter standards in Sec 405.25.C.2.d, using the allowed street types in Article 5; - (ii) Allocates OPEN SPACE in compliance with the standards in Article 6; - (iii) Provides a mix of Building Types allowed by the Transect Zone(s) by using at least two allowed Building Types for sites less than 5 acres and at least three Building Types for sites 5 acres or greater; - (iv) Provides appropriate physical transitions to the scale and character of the surrounding area; - (v) Suits specific environmental, site layout, and design constraints unique to the site or its location; and, - (vi) Identifies the proposed BLOCKs and streets, Transect Zones, OPEN SPACE types, Building Types, trees and landscaping on a project neighborhood plan per Sec 405.25.C.3. - (b) Transect Zone Assignment Concepts - Each CVP or WNP must clearly identify the proposed assignment of transect zones within the entire site.
-The allocation of multiple transect zones will produce desirable variation within each site including a mix of land uses and building types. - (ii) Assignment of transect zones shall exhibit consideration of recommendations in other applicable City plans, including the City's Comprehensive Plan and Open Space Plan. - (iii) The following guidelines shall be followed when proposing transect zones: - 1) Compatible intensities should face across streets.
-Changes in transect zones should generally occur along rear alleys or lanes or along natural area edges. - T5 transect zones should be located in occasional nodes, typically along or near arterial or collector streets. - 3) T4 transect zones may be located along or near arterial or collector streets. - 4) T4, T3, and T2 transect zones should adjoin neighborhoods of similar intensity or natural areas. - 5) T2 and T1 transect zones should be applied to natural features that are worthy of preservation, including areas of steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees.
-The City of Kingston Open Space Plan shall be referenced for guidance on the location of preservation areas. - 6) Where new development will abut an existing neighborhood, the new development should establish similar or compatible transect conditions at its edges. - (c) Natural Infrastructure Conservation - (i) Within CVPs, a minimum of 50% of the site will be permanently allocated to a T1 Natural Zone. - (ii) Development shall meet the Steep Slope Standards in Sec 405.24.C.4. - (d) External Connectivity - (i) The arrangement of streets shall provide for the alignment and continuation of existing or proposed streets into adjoining lands where the adjoining lands are undeveloped and intended for future development, or where the adjoining lands are developed and include opportunities for such connections. - (ii) Street right-of-ways shall be extended to or along adjoining property boundaries to provide a roadway connection or thoroughfare stub for development in compliance with the standards in Sec 405.25.C.2.d. - (iii) The project neighborhood plan shall identify all stubs for streets and include a notation that all stubs shall connect with future streets on adjoining undeveloped property.
+- (a) The project area shall consist of a CVP or WNP that: - (i) Organizes a BLOCK and street (including ALLEYS) network in compliance with the BLOCK FACE and perimeter standards in Sec 405.25.C.2.d, using the allowed street types in Article 5; - (ii) Allocates USABLE OPEN SPACE in compliance with the standards in Article 6; - (iii) Provides a mix of Building Types allowed by the Transect Zone(s) by using at least two allowed Building Types for SITES less than 5 acres and at least three Building Types for SITES 5 acres or greater; - (iv) Provides appropriate physical transitions to the scale and character of the surrounding area; - (v) Suits specific environmental, site layout, and design constraints unique to the SITE or its location; and, - (vi) Identifies the proposed BLOCKs and streets, Transect Zones, USABLE OPEN SPACE types, Building Types, trees and landscaping on a project neighborhood plan per Sec 405.25.C.3. - (b) Transect Zone Assignment Concepts - (i) Each CVP or WNP must clearly identify the proposed assignment of transect zones within the entire SITE.
+The allocation of multiple transect zones will produce desirable variation within each SITE including a mix of land uses and building types. - (ii) Assignment of transect zones shall exhibit consideration of recommendations in other applicable City plans, including the City's Comprehensive Plan and Open Space Plan. - (iii) The following guidelines shall be followed when proposing transect zones: - 1) Compatible intensities should face across streets.
+Changes in transect zones should generally occur along rear alleys or lanes or along natural area edges. - 2) T5 transect zones should be located in occasional nodes, typically along or near arterial or collector streets. - 3) T4 transect zones may be located along or near arterial or collector streets. - 4) T4, T3, and T2 transect zones should adjoin neighborhoods of similar intensity or natural areas. - 5) T2 and T1 transect zones should be applied to natural features that are worthy of preservation, including areas of steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees.
+The City of Kingston Open Space Plan shall be referenced for guidance on the location of preservation areas. - 6) Minimum required T1 areas in a CVP should consist primarily of contiguous land areas and not fragmented remnants, to promote preservation of habitat and natural features. - 7) Where new development will abut an existing neighborhood, the new development should establish similar or compatible transect conditions at its edges. - (c) Natural Infrastructure Conservation - (i) Within CVPs, a minimum of 50% of the SITE shall be permanently allocated to a T1 Natural Zone. - (ii) Development shall meet the Steep Slope Standards in Sec 405.14.K.3. - (d) External Connectivity - (i) The arrangement of streets shall provide for the alignment and continuation of existing or proposed streets into adjoining lands where the adjoining lands are undeveloped and intended for future development, or where the adjoining lands are developed and include opportunities for such connections. - (ii) Street RIGHT-OF-WAYS shall be extended to or along adjoining property boundaries to provide a roadway connection or thoroughfare stub for development in compliance with the standards in Sec 405.25.C.2.d. - (iii) The project neighborhood plan shall identify all stubs for streets and include a notation that all stubs shall connect with future streets on adjoining undeveloped property.